1. Join Local Facebook Groups

-Now, people might not reach out after seeing one blog post, video, or PDF, but if you use Facebook ads to retarget them and continue the nurturing process, you can have a marketing funnel that drives exclusive home service leads for you each and every month.
+Now, people might not reach out after seeing one blog post, video, or PDF, but with Facebook ad retargeting and nurturing, you can have a marketing funnel that drives exclusive home service leads for you each and every month.

-5. Use Adwords and the Google Display Network
+5. Use Google Ads and Google Display Network

-Adwords and the Google Display Network are another important part of our PLACE IT™ marketing system for contractors, and for good reason.
+Google Ads and the Google Display Network are another important part of our marketing system for contractors, and for good reason.

 They’re extremely effective at getting in front of people that are ‘in the market’ so to speak and looking for specific home improvement services.

 For example, we’ll serve ads to people that conduct searches like:

 And more in order to get qualified prospects over to our custom landing pages, where we can then turn them into leads for the metal roofing contractors we work with.

 I believe that if you have any kind of marketing budget, running Pay-Per-Click ads on Google is one of the best investments you can make.

 This is how you get exclusive contractor leads for your business fast (within hours usually).

 In addition, every dollar you spend can be tracked and measured so that you know your exact return on investment (ROI).